arctern-io/arctern-bootcamp/nytaxi_en/README.md

     dtype: float64
 ```

-Get the points with a straight-line distance greater than 20 kilometers, and draw all pick-up and drop-off points with a straight-line distance greater than 20 kilometers:
+Get the pick-up and the drop-off locations for trips with a straight-line distance greater than 20 kilometers, and plot them.

 ```python
 nyc_with_distance=pd.DataFrame({"pickup_longitude":in_nyc_df.pickup_longitude,